 Hacking and Phishing attacks have been a problem on Twitter for a while, and they show no signs of slowing down so I thought I would post some tips to help other Twitter users not become the next target on the hacker’s list.

 There are two main methods by which a hacker can compromise your Twitter account:

-The easiest way for a hacker to gain access to Twitter accounts, is to simply keep trying variations of passwords until they find the correct one.
+The less likely way for a hacker to gain access to Twitter accounts, is to simply keep trying variations of passwords until they find the correct one.
 This might sound unlikely, why would someone bother hacking your account in preference to anyone else on Twitter.
-However, most hacking is done using automated scripts, and so the image of a hacker sitting in front of a computer targeting you personally hasn’t been true for several years.
+However, most hacking is performed using automated scripts, and so the image of a hacker sitting in front of a computer targeting you personally hasn’t been true for several years.

 Their hacking script will build (and add to) a list of target accounts, and then keep trying passwords over a long period of time until the correct password is found.
 Obviously, if you have a common and/or simple password then within a few days, weeks (or even months) your account is vulnerable to this sort of attack.